 Index CFDs: 1:20

-IG’s proprietary software does an excellent job at delivering seamless trading sessions, although clients can also connect third-party platforms like MT4 and ProRealTime to their IG accounts.
+IG’s proprietary software provides a smooth trading experience, and clients can also connect third-party platforms like MT4 and ProRealTime to their IG accounts.
 Both platforms are suitable for algorithmic trading.

 Key Pros

-- Towering selection of over 17,000 tradable markets
+- Extensive selection of over 17,000 tradable markets

 - Listed on the FTSE 250 index